aodoming/Machine_Learning_ADominguez/README.md

 avg / total       0.99      0.68      0.61      0.80      0.64      0.41     17205

 While recall values in the SMOTE model, is a little better in the low-risk pool than in the random-oversampling, it is not by much.
-Like the Random Oversampling, precision is dismal, meaning in both risk pools meaning there are a lot of false positives (precision) amd false negatives(recall) in this data as well.
+Like the Random Oversampling, precision is dismal, meaning in both risk pools meaning there are a lot of false positives (precision) and false negatives(recall) in this data as well.
 The balanced accuracy score is about 66%, not much greater than that in the previous model.

 In both Oversampling examples above (SMOTE & Random Over Sampling) it is important to note that one model does not outperform the other.
-In fact their metrics and performance are about the same.
-Plus SMOTE is vulnerable to outliers.
+In fact, their metrics and performance are about the same.
+Plus, SMOTE is vulnerable to outliers.